 A vet shop with a Gmail account doesn’t strike me as particularly professional.

-With our web design package you can set up as many email addresses as you wish, your hosting package size being the only limit.
+With my web design package you can set up as many email addresses as you wish, your hosting package size being the only limit.

 Your veterinary website comes with Google Analytics installed.